nguyenthanhjt/google-data-analytics-professional-certificate-course/README.md

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/new-feature`.
-3. Make your changes and commit them: `git commit -m 'Add a new feature'`.
+3. Make and commit your changes: `git commit -m 'Add a new feature'`.
 4. Push to the branch: `git push origin feature/new-feature`.
 5. Open a pull request.